-- garnish: salsa, chopped cilantro, chopped scallions, sour cream
+- Salsa, chopped cilantro, chopped scallions, optional garnishes

 Add the onions and hash browns to the same pan.
-Saute until the onions have softened.
+Sauté until the onion has softened.
 Add the taco seasoning and remove it from the pan.
 Place it in the same bowl as the chorizo.